WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 The List

 Stop: STICKERS ON FRUIT – They are so annoying to remove.
-They are most commonly made of petroleum based plastic (thus contributing to our planet’s microplastics problem) and are somewhat surprisingly eaten or juiced accidentally by thousands of people/ daily.
+They are most commonly made of petroleum based plastic (thus contributing to our planet’s microplastics problem) and are, somewhat surprisingly, eaten or juiced accidentally by thousands of people daily.
 They do not decompose or biodegrade.
 They contain “pressure sensitive adhesives”.
-These adhesives contain surfactants which are toxic for the reproductive system.
+These contain surfactants which are toxic for the reproductive system.
 Fruits and vegetable which are sold in open markets have higher permissibility of migration of chemicals in fruits because of heat and sunlight.

 Who: Dog owners / walkers